Health services research: Low and middle income countries

-Data Sources
+Data sources

 Many data and information sources are used to conduct health services research, such as population and health surveys, clinical administrative records, health care program and financial administrative records, vital statistics records (births and deaths), and other special studies.

 Research in different countries

 Canada

 Several government, academic and non-government agencies conduct or sponsor health services research, notably the Canadian Institute for Health Information and the Canadian Institutes of Health Research (i.e. the third pillar: "research respecting health systems and services").
-Others include the Institute for Clinical Evaluative Sciences (ICES) in Toronto, and the Canadian Collaborative Study of Hip Fractures.
+Others include the Institute for Clinical Evaluative Sciences (ICES) for the province of Ontario, and the Canadian Collaborative Study of Hip Fractures.